ftvkyo/a/doc/design/closures.md

 That's probably a pretty obvious solution, but I suggest adding a special type of value that works as a wrapper for functions, storing their captured variables.
-All functions will have such wrapper, it's just for functions that don't reference variables the wrapper will be empty.
+All functions will have such wrapper, for functions that don't reference variables the wrapper will be empty.
 This means that we can't __construct__ new functions in runtime, but we can create as many functions _similar_ to existing ones using different captured values.

-Pseudo-code of what the wrapper is:
+Let's say the wrapper is something like this (pseudo-code):
 ```
 struct Function {
     Implementation* function_pointer;